radditude/jobby/notes.md

 - patch /potentialjobs/:id - patch request w/ form info to edit DB entry for job
 - delete /potentialjobs/:id - deletes just the job, not the companies or contacts

-- get /companies/index - all the companies - just names, maybe a note of how many contacts/jobs? with links to full view
-- get /companies/new - form to make a company, assign it to a job or a contact
-- post /companies - creates/updates company/jobs/contacts as needed
-- get /companies/:id - one company, with all the info, link to edit/delete, add job, add contact
-- get /companies/:id/edit - form to edit
+X - get /companies/index - all the companies - just names, maybe a note of how many contacts/jobs? with links to full view X - get /companies/new - form to make a company, assign it to a job or a contact X - post /companies - creates/updates company/jobs/contacts as needed X - get /companies/:slug - one company, with all the info, link to edit/delete, add job, add contact X - get /companies/:id/edit - form to edit
-- patch /companies/:id - pushes edits to company
+X - patch /companies/:id - pushes edits to company
-- delete /companies/:id
+X - delete /companies/:id

 - get /contacts/index -
 - get /contacts/new -